Back to School Sales Tax Holiday - Information for Consumers

 - Computer software – taxable value of $350 or less

 - Personal computers – not to exceed $1,500

 - Computer peripheral devices – not to exceed $1,500

 - Graphing Calculators - not to exceed $150

 Section 144.049, RSMo, defines items exempt during the sales tax holiday as:

-“Clothing” - any article of wearing apparel, including footwear, intended to be worn on or about the human body.
-The term shall include but not be limited to cloth and other material used to make school uniforms or other school clothing.
+“Clothing” - any article of wearing apparel intended to be worn on or about the human body including, but not limited to, disposable diapers for infants or adults and footwear.
+The term shall include, but not be limited to, cloth and other material used to make school uniforms or other school clothing.
 Items normally sold in pairs shall not be separated to qualify for the exemption.
 The term shall not include watches, watchbands, jewelry, handbags, handkerchiefs, umbrellas, scarves, ties, headbands, or belt buckles.

 “School supplies” - any item normally used by students in a standard classroom for educational purposes, including but not limited to, textbooks, notebooks, paper, writing instruments, crayons, art supplies, rulers, book bags, backpacks, handheld calculators, graphing calculators, chalk, maps, and globes.
 The term shall not include watches, radios, CD players, headphones, sporting equipment, portable or desktop telephones, copiers or other office equipment, furniture, or fixtures.
 School supplies shall also include computer software having a taxable value of three hundred fifty dollars or less.